Tenant Improvement Allowance: A Crash Course Guide

 And who doesn't want to maximize profits?

-But before we get into the deep end of calculating improvements, let’s take a step back and talk about why you should consider making them in the first place.
+But before we get to the deep end of calculating improvements, let’s take a step back and talk about why you should consider making them in the first place.

 Why Offer Tenant Improvement Incentives?